 Final candidates transferring from another State agency in the Division will be subject to pre-employment drug testing in accordance with R477-14-2(8).

 DTS supervisors shall contact the Drug Program Coordinator immediately if drug or alcohol use is suspected, or in the event of an accident or critical incident.

 3.2 Drug and Alcohol Testing

-All tests will be conducted according to rules and guidelines published by the Omnibus Transportation Employee Testing Act of 1991, Department of Human Resource Rules, and the State of Utah Drug and Alcohol Policies and Procedures.
+All tests will be conducted according to rules and guidelines published by the Omnibus Transportation Employee Testing Act of 1991, Division of Human Resource Rules, and the State of Utah Drug and Alcohol Policies and Procedures.

 A qualified Medical Review Officer (MRO) will interpret and evaluate an employee’s/applicant’s laboratory reported positive test results as well as medical history or any other relevant biomedical information.
 Prior to the MRO reporting a test as positive, the employee/applicant shall be given an opportunity to discuss the test with the MRO in a confidential setting regarding any legitimate reason for the presence of a controlled substance.
 If a legitimate explanation for the positive result is provided to the MRO, the test may be declared negative.